Building Features vs. Building Trust

 TL;DR

 Many teams fall into the trap of prioritising ✨ shiny new features ✨over fixing bugs and improving system resiliency in existing features.
 At first glance, this seems more desirable — more features mean more value for users.
-But in reality, this approach is a false economy 💸 for three main reasons.
+But in reality, Building features without Building trust is a false economy 💸 for three main reasons.

-1. Risk of losing existing customers: If you hope to grow your customer base with new features but neglect existing features, you risk losing current customers — which can shrink your overall user base.
+- Risk of losing existing customers: If you focus on attracting new users while neglecting existing ones, you risk losing the customers who already trust you — shrinking your overall base.

-2. Time lost to production issues: Teams end up spending too much time firefighting production issues, time that could have been used to create value for users.
+- Time lost to production issues: Teams end up spending more time firefighting than creating value for users.

 Top 5 symptoms you are building features, not building trust